gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Math/Gapotchenko.FX.Math/README.md

 Console.WriteLine(fxProgress);
 ```

-## `Gapotchenko.FX.Math.MathEx`
+## `MathEx`

-`MathEx` is a class provided by `Gapotchenko.FX.Math` module that offers extended mathematical functions.
+`MathEx` class provided by `Gapotchenko.FX.Math` module offers extended mathematical functions.
 It is designed as a natural addendum to the standard `System.Math` class.

-Some of the functionality provided by `MathEx` is outlined below.
+Some of the functionality provided by `MathEx` class is outlined below.

 ### Factorial

-To get a factorial of a number, you can utilize the `MathEx.Factorial` function:
+The `MathEx.Factorial` function computes the factorial of a given number:

 ``` C#
 using Gapotchenko.FX.Math;